drmattprior/drmattprior.github.io/_posts/2025-03-19-ivf-or-icsi?.md

 ## When Is ICSI Recommended?

-1. Poor sperm quality (abnormal motility and morphology)
+1. Poor sperm quality (abnormal count, motility and morphology)
 2. Surgically retrieved sperm (e.g., after vasectomy reversal or testicular biopsy)
 3. Previous unsuccessful fertilisation with IVF
 4. Use of frozen eggs